NTT444/NTT444.github.io/aboutme.md

 I recently graduated from UNM where I acquired a Masters degree in Earth and Planetary Sciences.
 My research involved exploring the climatology and hydrology of the Rio Grande basin south of the San Marcial (New Mexico) stream gauge.
 I explored drought scenarios with respect to climate change and impacts on the streamflow in the Rio Grande.
 To accomplish this, I used bias corrected and downscaled  [CMIP5](https://pcmdi.llnl.gov/mips/cmip5/data-portal.html) climate data from the [U.S Bureau of Reclamation](https://gdo-dcp.ucllnl.org/downscaled_cmip_projections/dcpInterface.html#Welcome).
 The climate model output is used in conjunction with a surface hydrology model to produce routed streamflow based on the climate model output.
 The routed streamflow values are “normalized” to match the statistics of the observed baseline period (1964-2013).
 This statistical parameterization is a simple and effective technique to produce realistic future inflow values without explicitly accounting for human impairments upstream of the San Marcial streamgage.
 I used these future inflow values in conjunction with a water balance model to assess future water resources management options.

 # Familiar Programs
-- [ArcMap](http://www.unm.edu/~ntownsend/) and ArcGIS Pro: Primarily for Water Resource Analysis
+- [ArcMap](http://www.unm.edu/~ntownsend/) and ArcGIS Pro ( used primarily for water resource analysis)
 - Microsoft Office Suite
 - MATLAB
 - PYTHON 3, inlcuding the following packages:
   * Numpy, Matplotlib, Pandas, Seaborn, Xarray, Climata, Requests, Bokeh, Plotly, StatsModels, Cartopy and Basemap
 - RiverWare: River and Reservoir Monitoring Tool
-- Water Resources Analysis using WEAP (Water Evaluation And Planning) model
+- WEAP (Water Evaluation And Planning) modelling
 - GoldSim: Dynamic Monte Carlo Simulation Software;  Used for water management planning
 - Power BI
 - Google Earth Pro